siemdejong/siemdejong/README.md

-Detecting lung cancer with AI and intraoperative microscopy.
+intraoperatively detecting lung cancer with AI and multiphoton microscopy.

 <!--
 **siemdejong/siemdejong** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.